weaviate/spark-connector/README.md

 By default the Weaviate client will create document IDs for you for new documents but if you already have IDs you can also supply those in the dataframe.
-If you already have vectors available in your dataframe you can easily supply them with the vector option.
 ```python
 (
     my_df